+(2) The Committee is to consist of 12 members appointed by the Minister.

-(3) Of the 5 persons appointed as permanent members of the Committee —
+(3) Of the persons appointed as members of the Committee —

-(a) one shall be nominated by the Western Australian Regional Committee of the Australian and New Zealand College of Anaesthetists, and he shall be Chairman of the Committee; and
+(a) one is to be nominated by the State Branch of the Australian and New Zealand College of Anaesthetists, and that person is the Chairperson of the Committee; and

-(b) one shall be a medical practitioner nominated by the CEO; and
+(b) one is to be the Professor of Anaesthesia at the University of Western Australia; and

-(c) one shall be a medical practitioner specialising in anaesthetics nominated by the Senate of The University of Western Australia on the advice of the Faculty of Medicine until such time as a Chair of Anaesthesia is created at that University, but thereafter shall be the person for the time being appointed as Professor of Anaesthesia at the University or a person nominated by him; and

-(d) one shall be a medical practitioner specialising in anaesthetics nominated by the State Branch of the Australian Society of Anaesthetists; and
+(c) one is to be a medical practitioner specialising in anaesthetics, nominated by the State Branch of the Australian and New Zealand College of Anaesthetists; and

-(e) one shall be a medical practitioner specialising in anaesthetics, nominated by the State Branch of the Australian Medical Association.
+(d) one is to be a medical practitioner specialising in anaesthetics, nominated by the Australian Medical Association (WA) Incorporated; and

-(4) Of the 7 persons appointed as provisional members of the Committee —

-(a) one shall be a medical practitioner specialising in obstetrics and gynaecology, nominated by the Australian College of Obstetricians and Gynaecologists (W.A.
+(e) one is to be a medical practitioner specialising in obstetrics and gynaecology, nominated by the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (W.A.
 Branch); and

-(b) 2 shall be general medical practitioners with at least 5 years’ experience and special interest in anaesthesia, nominated by the State Branch of the Royal Australian College of General Practitioners, of whom one shall practice within the metropolitan area and one outside that area; and
+(f) 2 are to be general medical practitioners with at least 5 years’ experience and special interest in anaesthesia, nominated by the State Branch of the Royal Australian College of General Practitioners, of whom one practices within the metropolitan area and one outside that area; and

-(c) one shall be a medical practitioner specialising in surgery nominated by the State Branch of the Royal Australasian College of Surgeons; and
+(g) one is to be a medical practitioner specialising in surgery, nominated by the State Branch of the Royal Australasian College of Surgeons; and

+(h) one is to be a medical practitioner, nominated by the Chief Health Officer; and

-(d) one shall be a midwife having not less than 5 years’ experience in, and currently practising, midwifery, nominated by the State Branch of the Australian Nursing Federation; and
+(i) one is to be a midwife having not less than 5 years’ experience in, and currently practising, midwifery, nominated by the Chief Health Officer; and

-(e) one shall be a dental practitioner, nominated by the State Branch of the Australian Dental Association; and
+(j) one is to be a dental practitioner, nominated by the State Branch of the Australian Dental Association; and